 Then pick up the bread by the corners of the parchment and lower it into the large pot.
 Cover the pot and put it back in the oven.
 Lower the heat to 425F.
 Bake the bread for 30 minutes.

 Remove the lid and bake for an additional 15 minutes.
 Transfer the bread to a rack and let cool.

-- Fresh rosemary is a must for this recipe!
+- Rosemary: Fresh rosemary is a must for this recipe!
 Dried just doesn't provide the flavor.

-- While I have flipped the bread to its seam side, I do prefer to make a cut in the bread.
-Use a sharp, serrated knife and gentle pressure to saw into the bread.
+- Slashing the dough: While I have flipped the dough to its seam side, I do prefer to make a cut in the dough.
+Use a sharp, serrated knife and gentle pressure to saw into the dough.